-We have audited the Town of Colchester, Connecticut's (the Town) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Town's major federal programs for the year ended June 30, 2016.
+We have audited the Town of Colchester, Connecticut's (the Town) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Town's major federal program for the year ended June 30, 2017.
 The Town's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.